Salmo, British Columbia

-Salmo is in the West Kootenay region of southeastern British Columbia.
-The village municipality is mostly on the north side of Erie Creek at the confluence with the Salmo River.
+Salmo is a village in the West Kootenay region of southeastern British Columbia.
+It is mostly on the north side of Erie Creek at the confluence with the Salmo River.
 The place lies largely east of the junction of BC Highway 3 (about 42 km southeast of Castlegar), and BC Highway 6 (about 41 km south of Nelson, and 25 km north of the US border).

 Name origin

 Originally, the name was either Laprairie or Salmon City, derived from the initial name of the river that dated from around 1860.
 Prior to the downstream damming of the Columbia River from the 1930s, salmon frequented this tributary.
 In 1893, the settlement name became Salmon or Salmon Siding.
 At that time, Erie Creek was called the North Fork of the river.
 In 1896, the community name changed to Salmo, and the river soon followed suit.
-It is unclear whether the town or postal authorities sought a less common name, which happens to be Latin for salmon, and also the scientific name for the family of fish to which salmon and trout belong.
+It is unclear whether the town or postal authorities sought the less common name, which is Latin for salmon, and also the scientific name for the genus of fish to which Atlantic salmon and trout belong.